 Shauna Doll, Program & Development Manager

-Shauna is a recent graduate of Dalhousie University’s Resource and Environmental Management master’s program.
-She spent the six month’s prior to accepting this position developing coastal conservation initiatives in coastal Cambodia through the International Youth Internship Program with Marine Institute International at Memorial University of Newfoundland.
-She has worked previously as a Teaching Assistant and Curriculum Developer with the College of Sustainability, the Environmental Science program, and Oceanography Department at Dalhousie University.
+Shauna is a graduate of Dalhousie University’s Resource and Environmental Management master’s program.
+She spent the 6 month’s prior to accepting this position developing coastal conservation initiatives in coastal Cambodia through the IYIP program with Marine Institute International at Memorial University of Newfoundland.
+She has worked previously as a Teaching Assistant and Curriculum Developer at Dalhousie University.
 She is passionate about environmental education, conservation, and is happiest when wandering through the forest.

 Shauna is also an advanced scuba diver, a yoga, instructor, and avid hiker.
 She looks forward to spending a summer in the Acadian forest developing learning opportunities and becoming a member of the HLC’s growing community!